14 questions to ask a mortgage lender

 Rely on your team of mortgage professionals

-These homebuying professionals include your real estate agent, Home Lending Advisor (HLA), home inspector, appraiser and others.
-Together, they will help you find and buy your new home.
+These homebuying professionals include your real estate agent, mortgage lender, home inspector, appraiser and others.
+Each of them tends to help with different parts of your homebuying journey.
+Together, they help you find and buy your new home.

 Your real estate agent

-This professional will be with you every step of the way, from seeing the first house all the way to closing.
-Choose a real estate agent with a good reputation and that you personally like.
-You'll be spending a lot of time together throughout the homebuying process.
+This professional will probably be with you every step of the way, from seeing the first house all the way to closing.
+Choose a real estate agent with a good reputation; bonus points if you like them personally.
+You’ll spend a lot of time together throughout the homebuying process.

 What to expect from your real estate agent: